Just because you're go-go-go, doesn't mean you can let organization waiver.

 If anything, you need to be more organized than your office-dwelling counterpart.

-Regardless of why you're an on-the-go solopreneur, there are a few factors that can leave your mobile office an utter disaster if gone unchecked.
+Regardless of why you're an on-the-go entrepreneur, there are a few factors that can leave your mobile office an utter disaster if gone unchecked.

 Might as well figure out a way to run your on-the-go business effectively.